JCMexplains/writing-for-success-2023/textbook.md

 for you will ensure your notes are organized, complete, and accurate.
 Consider implementing one of these formats when you begin taking notes:

-**Use index cards.** This traditional format involves writing each note on a separate index card.
+**Use index cards**.
+This traditional format involves writing each note on a separate index card.
 It takes more time than copying and pasting into an electronic document, which encourages you to be selective in choosing which ideas to record.
 Recording notes on separate cards makes it easy to later organize your notes according to major topics.
 Some writers color-code their cards to make them still more organized.

-**Use note-taking software.** Word-processing and office software packages often include different types of note-taking software.
+**Use note-taking software**.
+Word-processing and office software packages often include different types of note-taking software.
 Although you may need to set aside some time to learn the software, this method combines the speed of typing with the same degree of organization associated with handwritten note cards.

-**Maintain a research notebook.** Instead of using index cards or electronic note cards, you may wish to keep a notebook or electronic folder, allotting a few pages (or one file) for each of your sources.
+**Maintain a research notebook**.
+Instead of using index cards or electronic note cards, you may wish to keep a notebook or electronic folder, allotting a few pages (or one file) for each of your sources.
 This method makes it easy to create a separate column or section of the document where you add your responses to the information you encounter in your research.

-**Annotate your sources.** This method involves making handwritten notes in the margins of sources that you have printed or photocopied.
+**Annotate your sources**.
+This method involves making handwritten notes in the margins of sources that you have printed or photocopied.
 If using electronic sources, you can make comments within the source document.
 For example, you might add comment boxes to a PDF version of an article.